 So, can you help?
 Weekend work can be extremely valuable Saturdays and in some cases Sundays (holiday areas).

-We can't wait to hear from you - call into one of our shops, or use our form to contact us.
+We can’t wait to hear from you – call into one of our shops, or use our form to contact us or download, complete and post back the forms to apply to be a volunteer:

 A volunteer’s story

 Carol has been a volunteer for one year.
-She gives 8 hours a week.
+She gives eight hours a week.
 Carol comes from a nursing background and has previous volunteer experience at the sea life centre.

 When asked why she came to Weldmar as a volunteer, Carol said “I wanted to do something worthwhile”.